1972 |

 Every Defendant found guilty of an offence by the Club Disciplinary Committee has the right to appeal to the East District Committee.
 Appeals must be in writing and lodged with the Secretary of the Committee within twenty-one days of the written communication of the Club’s Disciplinary Committee’s decision to the Defendant.

 The Scottish Bridge Union is the Regulating Authority under the 2017 Laws of Duplicate Bridge and it devolves some responsibilities to the East District.
+The SBU competition regulations are used: when further clarification is needed the EBU White Book is typically the first place to look.

 The Tournament Organizer under the 2017 Laws is the Berwick-upon-Tweed Bridge Club.